desertcart/perilune/README.md

 > Note - Perilune is using *default* as queue name.

-You can configure the driver for Trifle::Stats :
+Perilune using Redis as defualt driver for Trifle Stats.
+You can configure the driver for Trifle::Stats:

 ```ruby
 Perilune.configure do |config|